kusala-w/AngularJS-App/README.md

-# USA-Presidents-App
+# AngularJS-App
-Web app to display information about the presidents of the USA
+An AngularJS Web app to retrieve information about presidents of the USA from an API and display them in the UI